Dutch Oven Baked Risotto

 - If you don’t have asparagus, try substituting peas instead.
 Canned or frozen peas will work just fine in this recipe.

-- My favorite vegetarian broth is made with Edward & Son’s “Not-chicken” boullion cubes or Ocean’s Halo “no-chicken” broth.
-Both of this will provide a lovely flavor for this baked risotto recipe.
+- My favorite vegetarian broth is made with Edward & Son’s “Not-chicken” bouillon cubes or Ocean’s Halo “no-chicken” broth.
+Both of these will provide a lovely flavor for this baked risotto recipe.

 How to Make Risotto in the Oven